mercadopago/devsite-docs/guides/checkout-bricks/brand-brick/value-prop.en.md

 The textual content displayed within the banner and pop-up depends on the choice of a **value prop**.

-There are four available value propositions for use, and each one enables specific customizations.
+There are five available value propositions for use, and each one enables specific customizations.
 The table below shows how each value proposition impacts the messages displayed in the banner:

 | Value prop | Message on the banner|
 |---|---|